watermelonisred/tp/docs/DeveloperGuide.md

 * 2a.
 The GroupName is missing or invalid.
     * 2a1.
 System shows error message: `Missing required field: GroupName` or `Invalid Team Name`.
-    * Use case ends.
+      Use case ends.

 * 3a.
-The student email is missing or invalid.
+The student's email is missing or invalid.
     * 3a1.
 System shows error message: `Missing required field: Email` or `Student does not exist`.
-    * Use case ends.
+      Use case ends.

 * 4a.
 The student is already in the group.
     * 4a1.
 System shows error message: `Student already in this group`.
-    * Use case ends.
+      Use case ends.

 ### Non-Functional Requirements